 2. Nutrish Gentle Digestion Chicken & Pumpkin Wet Food

-- Pumpkin, peas, and carrots deliver natural fiber for healthy digestion
+- Visible Veggies: Pumpkin, peas, and carrots for fiber and digestion

 - Paté texture may not suit all dogs